tarantool/doc/doc/reference/reference_lua/json_paths.rst

   arguments).

 * They are available from remote clients, as well as any other DML.
-Before JSON updates to update one deep part of a tuple it would be necessary to download that tuple, update it in memory, send it back - 2 network hops.
-With JSON paths it can be 1 when the update can be described in paths.
+Before JSON updates became available in Tarantool, to update one deep part of a tuple, it was necessary to download that tuple, update it in memory, and send it back -- 2 network hops.
+With JSON paths, it can be 1 hop when the update can be described in paths.